 They are found in a range spanning from the north to Maryland to the southern tip of Florida and as far west as Texas and Ohio.

 The Eastern mole is a solitary, midsize mammal from the eastern United States.
 Their color is dark gray.
 They measure from 14 to 18 cm and weigh 40 to 50 g.

 The Eastern mole is a carnivore and eats worms, insects, larvae, mice, bugs, and small birds.

-Eastern moles live in grasslands and thin forests, with an expected lifespan of six years.
+Eastern moles live in grasslands and thin forests for an expected six years.

 Eastern Red Bat

-The Eastern red bat is found across North America, and is a species of microbat.
-They measure 109 mm (4.3 in) with a weight of just 7 to 13 .
+The Eastern red bat is found across North America and is a microbat species.
+They measure 109 mm (4.3 in) with a weight of just 7 to 13.

 They have long pointed wings with short ears and a long tail.

 Eastern red bats are very maneuverable and can fly quickly with speeds up to 50 km p/h.
-They do not hibernate, chosing to stay in the same regions all year.
-They enter a state of torpor in hollow trees or leaf little to shelter.
+They do not hibernate, staying in the same regions all year, but enter a state of torpor.

 They are prioritized as least concern by the IUCN.
-Eastern red bats can be seen in early evening either around edges of forests and woods or flying around street lights.
+Eastern red bats can be seen in the early evening either around the edges of forests and woods or flying around street lights.